JulianVennen/spyglass-mc-jetbrains/README.md

 - [ ] Set the [Deployment Token](https://plugins.jetbrains.com/docs/marketplace/plugin-upload.html?from=IJPluginTemplate).
 - [ ] Click the <kbd>Watch</kbd> button on the top of the [IntelliJ Platform Plugin Template][template] to be notified about releases containing new features and fixes.

+## Implementation ToDo list
+- [ ] Bundle the Spyglass language server with the plugin
+- [ ] Add UI elements to restart the language server
+- [ ] Cleanup README
+- [ ] Check compatibility with other JetBrains IDEs

 <!-- Plugin description -->
 Minecraft data pack support for JetBrains IDEs provided through [the Spyglass language server](https://spyglassmc.com/).
 <!-- Plugin description end -->